-Senior living in Orange is generally less expensive than it is in the rest of California, according to the 2018 Genworth Cost of Care survey.
-Assisted living in Orange, for example, costs an average of $3,500, while the same level of care costs $4,500 across the rest of the state of California.
-Home care costs are likewise more affordable in Orange, where costs average $4,481 per month than the California state average of $4,957.
+Senior living in Orange County is generally less expensive than it is in the rest of California, according to the 2018 Genworth Cost of Care survey.
+Assisted living in Orange County, for example, costs an average of $3,500, while the same level of care costs $4,500 across the rest of the state of California.
+Home care costs are likewise more affordable in Orange County, where costs average $4,481 per month than the California state average of $4,957.

-Note: Senior care cost data wasn’t available for Orange, so the data for the closest city, Riverside, was used.
+Note: Senior care cost data wasn’t available for Orange County, so the data for the closest city, Riverside, was used.

 Bakersfield is an outlier on the low end of home care costs in California.
 Prices in Bakersfield average $4,385 per month, while Chico reports an average home care cost of $4,433.
 At the high end, San Francisco averages $5,625 per month for home care, while San Jose leads the state at $5,720.